tenzir/tenzir/web/docs/setup-vast/tune.md

   store-backend: parquet
 ```

-There's an inherent space-time tradeoff between the Segment and Parquet store
+There's an inherent space-time tradeoff between the stores that affects CPU,
-that affects CPU, memory, and storage characteristics.
-Compared to the Segment
+memory, and storage characteristics.
+Compared to the Feather and Segment stores,
-store, Parquet differs as follows:
+Parquet differs as follows:

 1. Parquet files occupy ~40% less space, which also reduces I/O pressure during
    querying.
 2. Parquet utilizes more CPU cycles during ingest (~10%) and querying.

-Parquet has the major advantage that it's the de-facto standard for
+Parquet has the major advantage that it's the de-facto standard for encoding
-encoding columnar data in modern data architectures.
-This allows other
+columnar data in modern data architectures.
+This allows other applications that
-applications that support reading from Parquet *native* access to the data.
+support reading from Parquet *native* access to the data.

 :::tip Recommendation